-Julie is a part of Opveon's consulting team.
-She provides creative services in the form of graphics and demonstratives, evidence photography, deposition videography, creation and editing of site inspection videos, video surveillance cameras, and drone footage, to name a few.
-She also is one of OPVEON's Technology Specialists and works to ensure all video conferencing and video depositions run as smoothly as possible.
+Julie is a part of OPVEON's technology consulting team.
+She is a Trial Technology Specialist and a graphics guru.
+She provides creative services in the form of compelling demonstratives, evidence photography, deposition videography, creation and editing of site inspection videos, video surveillance cameras, and drone footage, among many other forms of technology and graphical services.
+Julie works hard to ensure client's technology needs in the courtroom and the deposition room are met.

-Julie is also in charge of OPVEON's internal corporate communications and public relations, including helping to maintain OPVEON's social media sites, coordinating corporate sponsorships and scholarships, and develops and designs OPVEON's marketing materials.
+Julie is also in charge of OPVEON's internal corporate communications and public relations, including helping to maintain OPVEON's social media sites, coordinating corporate sponsorships and scholarships, and assists with the development and design of OPVEON's marketing materials.

 Julie holds a Bachelor of Science Degree in Corporate Communications and a Bachelor of Science Degree in Media Studies and Public Relations.

-In her spare time, she enjoys spending time with family and friends, playing with her 2-year-old niece, and attending her 15-year-old sister's sporting events.
+In her spare time, she enjoys spending time with family and friends, playing with her 4-year-old niece, and attending her 18-year old sister's sporting events.
 She is an avid reader, podcast listener, and concert-goer and thoroughly enjoys learning new things.
 Julie is the daughter of Tom Q. Ferguson, the managing partner of Doerner Saunders Daniel & Anderson and the step-daughter of OPVEON's CEO, April J. Ferguson.